Partridge more than a recruiter for Pitt football

 “He really helped develop me as a coach,” Partridge said.
 “He was such a manager of coaches.
 I learned so much from him about how to treat your staff and demand from your staff, but (also) how to express (yourself) when that staff member maybe isn't doing what you want.”

+“I was happy to see him get into a position to help his family,” Wannstedt said.

+Nine years later, Partridge is back at Pitt after five years in Wisconsin, one at Arkansas and three as head coach of Florida Atlantic.

-Partridge said Narduzzi expects his coaches to work hard, but also to keep the job in its proper perspective.
+He said he likes how Narduzzi expects his coaches to work hard, but wants them to keep the job in its proper perspective.

 “Some football coaches grind just to say they grind and put in hours just to say they did,” Partridge said.
 “We are very efficient and productive with our time, and I appreciate that because we all have families that we love.
 But we're going to work.”